rcardin/rcardin.github.io/_drafts/pimp-my-library-pattern.markdown

 Scala was the language that first introduced the _Pimp My Library_ pattern.
 The pattern was introduced by the Scala language's dad, Martin Odersky, in his article [Pimp my Library](https://www.artima.com/weblogs/viewpost.jsp?thread=179766), in the far 2006.

-The pattern allows to extend a type adding methods to it without using any form of inheritance.
-It is possible to add any method to any type both in the standard library, or in any external types.
-This is exactly what we are searching for, since we want to add a method to the `Int` type without extending from it.
+The pattern allows extending a type adding methods to it without using any form of inheritance.
+Using the pattern, we can add a method to the `Int` type without extending from it.

-The implementation of the pattern in the Scala language is based on the use of _implicit conversions_.
-First of all, we need to declare an `implicit` class that allows the compiler to convert our basic type into a new type that add the method we want to have.
-In our case, the basic type is the `Int` type.
+The Scala language implements the pattern through _implicit conversions_.
+First of all, we need to declare an `implicit` class that allows the compiler to convert our primary type into a new type that adds the method we want to have.
+In our case, the primary type is the `Int` type.

 {% highlight scala %}
 package object extension {